 Existing Blackbutt patients:

-If you are eligible for vaccination in the current rollout phase 1b and can provide appropriate proof that you meet the eligibility criteria set by the Government, then you will receive an SMS from us which will contain a link to book your appointment.
+If you are eligible for vaccination in the current rollout phase 1b, can provide appropriate proof that you meet the eligibility criteria set by the Government and are over 50 years of age, then you will be able to book your appointment online via the normal process on our website or via the AMS App.

 If you have a lot of questions about the vaccine, or are on anticoagulant medication such as warfarin, then please book a separate appointment to discuss the vaccine with your doctor prior to booking a vaccination appointment as you will take up valuable time with our vaccination staff who could have spent this time providing the vaccine to others.
 Your Doctor will be more than happy to answer any of your questions in a normal appointment.